BPro2410/poisson_topicmodels/SPHINX_DOCUMENTATION_UPDATE.md

 **user_guide.rst**
 - ✅ All PyPF references → topicmodels
-- ✅ Updated imports: `from PyPF import topicmodels` → `from packages.models import PF`
+- ✅ Updated imports: `from PyPF import topicmodels` → `from poisson_topicmodels import PF`
 - ✅ Updated code examples to use class-based API
 - ✅ Fixed grammar and clarity